Formal protection of Heard Island and the McDonald Islands

 The Heard Island Wilderness Reserve Management Plan, made under the EPMO, came into effect on 14 February 1996.
 The plan provided priorities for decisions that would affect the Territory, defined appropriate uses and activities, outlined management areas and contained management strategies for protecting the Territory’s values.

-In 1998 the HIMI region was identified in Australia’s Oceans Policy as one of five areas where the Australian Government would preferentially pursue a marine park, to ensure Australia’s temperate and subantarctic waters were incorporated in the comprehensive and representative system of marine protected areas and to help protect Australia’s unique marine biodiversity.
+In 1998 the HIMI region was identified in Australia’s Oceans Policy as one of 5 areas where the Australian Government would preferentially pursue a marine park, to ensure Australia’s temperate and subantarctic waters were incorporated in the comprehensive and representative system of marine protected areas and to help protect Australia’s unique marine biodiversity.

 The 65,000 square kilometre HIMI Marine Reserve was declared under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) in October 2002.
 This declaration brings into effect the Commonwealth reserve provisions of the EPBC Act for the Reserve, along with those provisions applicable to World Heritage properties, listed heritage places, important wetlands, threatened and migratory species and Commonwealth marine areas.